Zuku101/Currency-Converter/README.md

 3. Create a new folder in the location ./xampp/htdocs/.
 4. Copy the 4 files with the .php extension to the previously created folder.
 5. Configure the database connection appropriately (modify the code in the config.php file).
-6. In a web browser, enter the address localhost/{Folder name created in the htdocs folder}.